-- Photo 1: Post a workout photo from the gym.
+- 1: A workout photo from the gym.

-- Photo 6: Share something personal about your day that your audience will resonate with (your first coffee of the day, a meeting with a friend, etc).
+- 6: Share something personal about your day that will inspire or entertain your audiences (your first coffee of the day, a mistake you made, or a meeting with a friend).

 You don’t have to post something every day, but these are ideas you can steal from and customize to make your own.
-If you want to start scheduling your Instagram posts ahead of time, you can sign up for a 3rd-party app, like Hootsuite or Later.
+If you want to start scheduling your Instagram posts ahead of time, you can sign up for Hootsuite or Later.